Banuba/quickstart-ios-swift/README.md

 - apply effect to video from camera and show it on the screen,
 - apply effect to photo from the gallery,
 - apply effect to video from the gallery,
-- apply effect to video from camera and record video.
+- apply effect to video from camera and record video,
+- apply Makeup effect to photo and use Makeup API in realtime.

 **Important**
 Please use [v0.x](../../tree/v0.x) branch for SDK version 0.x (e.g. v0.38).